RIBA Norman Foster Travelling Scholarship

 "As a student, I won a prize that allowed me to spend a summer travelling through Europe and to study first-hand buildings and cities that I knew only from the pages of books.
 It was a revelation – liberating and exhilarating in so many ways.

 Today, it is the privilege of the Norman Foster Foundation to support the RIBA Norman Foster Travelling Scholarship, which I hope will have a lasting legacy – offering the chance for discovery and the inspiration for exciting new work – for generations to come."
-Lord Foster
+Lord Norman Foster

-Both national and international research proposals needed to relate to the sustainable survival of our cities and towns and fall under one of the following themes:
+The topic of the research should, however, relate to the sustainable survival of our cities and towns and fall under one of the following themes: